michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/adult-pre-trip-meeting.md

 * Activity: Divide the group of adults into smaller groups of three or four.
 Have each group brainstorm ways they could be controlling and acting like “The Boss” while on the mission trip.
 After several minutes of sharing, record ideas from each group on the white board.
 Make sure you give every group a chance to share ideas.
 After gathering all the ideas, highlight the following:
 * Say something like: *Thank you for all those ideas.
 I want to make sure to mention a couple of ideas again (or “in addition to the great ideas you came up with,” if they didn’t get shared as part of the brainstorm).
 Let’s remember that the trip is about the teenagers–not us.
 Our role is to encourage and guide, not be a director or dictator.*
 * *One way we can fall into acting like “The Boss” on our project site.
 There will be crew roles for each person on your crew.
 Let the youth participants fill the work director and the devotion leader roles.
 This will allow the kids to lead; and we’ll be there to give guidance and encouragement.*
 * *Do take the lead in checking safety at your project sites and at our lodging facility.
-This includes not letting the kids leave the work project or lodging facility without you or another adult.
+This includes not letting the kids leave the project or lodging facility without you or another adult.
 If you ever see something during the trip that looks unsafe or inappropriate or is just something you are uncomfortable with, let camp staff know right away.*

 DON’T BE INAPPROPRIATE